bhuvaneshdhakshinmaoorthy/EJ2-Spreadsheet-WebServices/README.md

 ## 📘 Example Repository – Hosting Open and Save Services

-This repository demonstrates how to host and integrate Open and Save services for the EJ2 Spreadsheet component using ASP.NET Core and Docker.
+This repository demonstrates how to host and integrate Open and Save services for the EJ2 Spreadsheet component using ASP.NET Core.
 These examples are intended for developers building secure, scalable, and production-ready spreadsheet applications without relying on demo endpoints.

 ## 🚀 Overview

 The EJ2 Spreadsheet allows users to view, edit, and manage Excel-like data directly in the browser.
 While demo endpoints (`openUrl` and `saveUrl`) are useful for showcasing features, they are not suitable for production due to limitations in security, scalability, and customization.

-This repository offers a self-hosted solution using ASP.NET Core Web API and Docker, giving developers full control over file handling, data privacy, and performance.
+This repository offers a self-hosted solution using ASP.NET Core Web API, giving developers full control over file handling, data privacy, and performance.

 ## 🔧 How It Works

-The Open and Save services are powered by the `XlsIO` library on the server side:
+The Open and Save services are powered by the `Syncfusion XlsIO` library on the server side:

 - **Open Service**: Accepts an uploaded Excel file, reads it on the server, and converts it into a JSON workbook format that the Spreadsheet component can render on the client.
 - **Save Service**: Receives the modified JSON workbook from the client, converts it back into an Excel file, and returns it for download.